-- 1. Course Outline and Organization
+- 1. Course Organization

 - 2. What is Data Integration?

 - 3. Application Areas

 - 4. Types of Heterogeneity

 - 5. The Data Integration Process

 - 6. Data Integration Architectures

 - 7. The Data Integration Software Market

-1. Course Outline and Organization
+1. Course Organization

-The Lecture
+The Lecture (IE670)

 - introduces the principle methods of data integration

 - discusses how to evaluate data integration results

 - presents practical examples of how the methods are applied

 - Topics

 - 1. Introduction to Data Integration

 - Structured Data on the Web

 - 3. Data Exchange Formats

 - 4. Schema Mapping and Data Translation

 - 5. Identity Resolution

 - 6. Data Quality and Data Fusion

-- no restriction on number of participants
+- no restriction on the number of participants

-- lecture is concluded with written exam
+- lecture is concluded with a written exam (60 minutes)

 - 3 ECTS

-The Student Projects
+The Student Projects (IE683)

-- Teams of five students realize a data integration project including - 1. data gathering - 2. schema mapping and data translation - 3. identity resolution - 4. data quality assessment and data fusion - Teams will use data integration tools and will extend Java projects which implement basic integration methods - Teams write 12 page report about their project, present project results - You may choose their own application domain and data sets - minimum 4 data sets with a good degree of overlap in attributes and instances - In addition, we will propose some suitable data sets from the domains of - films and actors, products and e-shops, restaurants, geographic information - The number of participants in the projects is restricted to 60 (30 + 30) - You need to register via Portal 2 until August 29th for the projects. - 3 ECTS (70 % written project report, 30 % presentation of project results)
+- teams of five students realize a data integration project including - 1. data gathering - 2. schema mapping and data translation - 3. identity resolution - 4. data quality assessment and data fusion - teams write a 12 page report about their project, present project results - you may choose their own application domain and data sets - minimum 4 data sets with a good degree of overlap in attributes and instances - in addition, we will propose some suitable data sets from the domains of - films and actors, products and e-shops, restaurants, geographic information - the number of participants in the projects is restricted to 60 - you need to register via Portal2 for the projects - 3 ECTS (70 % written project report, 30 % presentation of project results)